Privacy Policy

 6.13 Secondary Artist Credit Records.
 Records of Secondary Artist credits (accepted, declined, or pending) are stored as part of the track record and deleted when the track or your account is deleted.

-6.15 Backups.
+6.27 Backups.
 Database and storage backups may retain data for a reasonable period after deletion from live systems before being overwritten.

 7. AUTOMATED DECISION-MAKING AND PROFILING

 7.1 Recommendation Engine.
-We use automated processing of your listening history, Library saves, and playlist play events to generate personalized track and artist recommendations.
+We use automated processing of your listening history, onboarding preferences, Library saves, and playlist play events to generate personalized track and artist recommendations.
 This constitutes profiling under GDPR Article 4(4).
 However, this processing does not produce legal or similarly significant effects on you — it affects only the order and selection of music surfaced in your discovery feed and personalized playlists.

 7.2 Anti-Abuse Stream Validation.
 We use automated logic to compare client- reported listening time against server-elapsed time and per-user/per-track rate limits to determine whether a stream event should be credited as valid.
 This automated check does not produce legal effects; it affects only whether a stream contributes to a track's stream count.

 7.3 Geographic Blocking.
 Country-level access control is applied automatically based on CDN-supplied country codes.
 This may result in access being denied.
 You may contact us at [email protected] if you believe you have been incorrectly blocked.

 7.4 Push Notification Deduplication.
 An automated deduplication guard checks whether a push notification is identical to the most recently sent notification for your account before delivery.
 Duplicate notifications in sequence are suppressed.
 This does not produce legal or significant effects.

-7.5 Right to Object.
+7.7 Right to Object.
 You have the right to object to profiling under Section 7.1 based on your particular situation.
 Contact us at [email protected].
 Note that objecting to recommendation profiling may reduce the personalization of your experience.

 8. YOUR RIGHTS